RedisLabs/redislabs-docs/content/ri/using-redisinsight/memory-analysis.md

 categories: ["RI"]
 path: features/memory-analysis/
 ---
-RedisInsight Memory analysis help you analyze your Redis database, which helps reduce memory use and improves application performance.
+RedisInsight Memory analysis helps you analyze your Redis database, which helps reduce memory use and improves application performance.

 Analysis can be done in two ways: